 - Stress fracture: Repetitive motion causes a small crack in the bone.

 - Simple (closed) fracture: The skin and surrounding tissue remains intact despite a broken bone.

 - Open or compound fracture: A piece of bone protrudes through the skin.

 - Greenstick: The bone bends and breaks only on one side.
-This break is common in children.
+This break is commonly observed in children.

 Different types of injuries exert force on the bone in different ways, which can result in different types of breaks.

 Treatment of Broken Bones

 Your MedExpress medical team will examine the break and order X-rays to determine the extent, type, and exact location of the break as well as the best treatment option and follow-up care.
 A fiberglass splint may be used to help immobilize less severe fractures and ensure that proper healing begins, though MedExpress does not provide casts or plaster for mending.